 - The lack of sleep causes you to become frustrated, lowering any chance you had of falling asleep

-- You take naps during the day or early evening, which keeps you up at night
+- You take naps during the day or early evening, which keeps your sleep patterns and keeps you up at night

-- Your breasts are engorged with milk, and the tenderness/pain keeps you up
+- You are breastfeeding and your breasts are engorged with milk, and the tenderness/pain keeps you up

 Essentially, you are waiting to be woken up.
 You expect it.
 And because of this, you never really reach that deep sleep where our body restores itself.
-Momsomnia can build a vicious cycle, and unless you take serious steps to correct it, it will continue to affect you.
+Momsomnia can build a vicious cycle of sleep deprivation, and unless you take serious steps to correct it, it will continue to affect you.

 Curing momsomnia is as simple as restoring the positive sleep habits you had prior to pregnancy.
-There are a few ways to do this, but it is important to remain consistent in whatever regimen you establish.
+You’ve likely looked into the best sleeping positions, looked at over-the-counter sleep medicine, and are worried about whether you have a sleep disorder.
+When you have trouble sleeping, it is important to remain consistent in whatever regimen you establish.
 After all, consistency compounds, and getting in the habit of prioritizing your sleep will just result in better and better rest!

 Work on Controlling Your Thoughts